Upcoming Election Dates & Registration Deadlines

 Applications for absentee ballots can be obtained online in a PDF format, or mailed upon request from the Secretary of State.
 You can also request a ballot by mailing the application to the county auditor/commissioner of elections in the county where you are registered.

 You must provide ID information on your absentee ballot request forms.
 All request forms must include your driver's license/non-driver's ID number or your Voter ID Card's four-digit PIN number.
 Request forms without these forms of ID will not be accepted.

 The request form must be received in the county auditor's office by 5 pm on the Friday, 11 days before the election OR, for General Elections, the deadline is the Saturday, 10 days before the election.
 If the request is received so late that it is unlikely the absentee ballot can be returned by mail in time to be considered for counting, the county auditor will enclose a statement to that effect with the absentee ballot.

-After receiving the request form, the county auditor will mail the voter a ballot.
 For primary and general elections, the ballots are mailed no later than 40 days before election day.
 For other elections, ballots are mailed to voters as soon as they are ready.
 The county auditor will include instructions on how to mark the ballot as well as how to return the ballot.